CLICK TO SHOP OUR BLACK FRIDAY SALE!

 Retinol:

 What it does > It helps unclog pores.
-Retinol also exfoliates your skin and increases collagen production, which can reduce the appearance of fine lines and wrinkles, giving your skin a fresher, plump appearance.
+Retinol also exfoliates your skin and may visibly reduce the appearance of fine lines and wrinkles, giving your skin a fresher, plumper look.

 How it works > Retinol, a form of vitamin A, is an ingredient added to skin creams, lotions and serums.
-Retinol increases skin cell production (proliferation).
+Retinol supports skin renewal, contributing to a more refreshed appearance.

-When/How to use > Retinoids work best if you use them daily.
-Specifically, try to use them at night because light and air deactivate some types.
-If you experience any side effects — like skin redness or dryness — then it's a good idea to back down to once every 2 or 3 nights.
+When/How to use > Retinol works best used consistently — ideally daily.
+Try to use it at night because light and air can deactivate some formulations.
+If you experience any side effects — like skin redness or dryness — back down to once every 2 or 3 nights.

 Hyaluronic Acid:

 What it does > Hyaluronic acid has beneficial properties when used on your skin.
-It’s especially useful for reducing the appearance of wrinkles and age lines.
-It’s also great for helping improve overall skin flexibility and elasticity (meaning it makes your skin more stretchy and soft).
+It's especially useful for reducing the visible appearance of wrinkles and age lines.
+It's also great for helping improve overall skin flexibility and that bouncy, supple feeling.

-How it works > Hyaluronic acid belongs to a type of long, complicated chain-like molecules called polymers.
-The chain has plenty of spots on it where other chemical compounds can latch, in fact, it is the best polymer for absorbing water - meaning it helps skin retain moisture.
-Hyaluronic acid’s chain-like structure also means it can act like a scaffold structure, allowing tissues to grow.
+How it works > Hyaluronic acid belongs to a family of long, chain-like molecules called polymers.
+It is the best polymer for absorbing water — meaning it helps skin retain moisture and stay hydrated.
+Its chain-like structure also helps skin hold its shape and maintain plumpness.

 When/How to use > Most experts would encourage you to apply it twice a day, every day, as part of your morning and evening rituals, after cleansing, before moisturizer.